Icinga/icingadb-web/doc/02-Installation.md

 Please follow the steps listed for your target operating system, which guide you through setting up the repository and installing Icinga DB Web.

+To upgrade an existing Icinga DB Web installation to a newer version, see the [Upgrading](05-Upgrading.md) documentation for the necessary steps.

 ![Icinga DB Web](res/icingadb-web.png)

 Before installing Icinga DB Web, make sure you have installed the